 UVa has negotiated an agreement with the Research Corporation and Steward Observatory (University of Arizona) which has given us access to Steward facilities including the MMT and Magellan 6.5-meter telescopes.

 The Fan Mountain Observatory is operated by the University of Virginia.
 The observatory is used for research involving instrument development and optical imaging and spectroscopy.
 The observatory is being used to provide follow-up spectroscopic observations of candidate star for the NASA SIM Mission Grid Giant Star Survey.
 Additionally, and near infrared imaging in support of NASA's WISE mission.
-There are two schedules, one for the public: Public Night Schedule, and a second one which is only for local astronomers: Local Research Schedule
+There are two schedules, one for the public: Public Night Schedule, and a second one which is only for local astronomers (call for more information).

 The Leander McCormick Observatory is currently used for education, public outreach, and training students in observation techniques.
 The observatory is home to a historic 26-inch Alvan Clark Refractor.
 Efforts are currently underway to expand the outreach capabilities of the observatory.
-There are two schedules, one for the public: Public Night Schedule, and a second one which is only for local astronomers: Local Research Schedule
+There are two schedules, one for the public: Public Night Schedule, and a second one which is only for local astronomers (call for more information).

 In addition to these facilities, researchers also take advantage of facilities like the National Radio Astronomy Observatory's VLA and GBT, Kitt Peak National Observatory.
 Cerro Tololo Inter-American Observatory, Palomar Observatory, Las Campanas Observatory, and the Hubble, Spitzer and Chandra Space Telescopes.